National Hispanic Heritage Month wraps up at Yokota

 |0

-This work, National Hispanic Heritage Month wraps up at Yokota [Image 8 of 8], by A1C David S. Calcote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Hispanic Heritage Month wraps up at Yokota, by A1C David S. Calcote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.